-The Fall 2020 Digital Humanities Workshop Series will take place online via Zoom.
-You can register for each workshop via the links below.
+The Fall 2020 Digital Humanities Workshop Series will took place online via Zoom.
+Recordings are available on each workshop page.

 Working with APIs: An Introduction to Application Programming Interfaces

 Learn the basics of APIs: what they are, how you can use them, and why they're useful.
 We'll review some popular APIs and various tools and approaches to working with them, then dive into a hands-on session to apply our new knowledge.
 All experience levels are welcome, although this workshop is aimed primarily at beginners.